-The Creative Minds Project (CMP) is a partnership between UCLArts & Healing and Students for Integrative Medicine at UCLA, and is supported by UCLA and the Donald A. Strauss Foundation.
-CMP integrates the innate social-emotional benefits of the arts with mental health practices at local homeless agencies in West LA and Venice, PATH West LA, and Safe Place for Youth.
+The Creative Minds Project (CMP) is a UCLArts & Healing program that is supported by UCLA and the Donald A. Strauss Foundation.
+CMP integrates the innate social-emotional benefits of the arts with mental health practices at local homeless agencies in Santa Monica, West Los Angeles, and Venice.

 The Creative Minds Project also offers programming at UCLA in the creative arts for healing and wellness.
 We have partnered in the development of the Creative Minds Project and support it continuously.
 We offer interns and pro-bono mental health professionals free access to CMP’s public experiential education programs.